PrateekJannu/Computer_Security/README.md

 # Computer Security

 ECE404 Purdue University, West Lafayette
-Repository for the assignments for Fall 2024 at Purdue University, West Lafayette
+Repository for the Security Protocols for Fall 2024 at Purdue University, West Lafayette
 ## Intro
 hi I am taking a Computer Security ECE404 class at Purdue under professor Kak's guide.
 The class is based on material of [ECE 404](https://engineering.purdue.edu/kak/compsec/Lectures.html).
 We are going to write multiple security protocols